AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/acrobat-reader-dc-extensions-service.md

      * If you want to invoke a remote forms server instance and there is a
      * firewall between the client application and the server, then it is
      * recommended that you use the SOAP mode.
 When using the SOAP mode,
-     * you have to include additional JAR files located in the following
+     * you have to include additional JAR files in the following
      * path
      * <install directory>/sdk/client-libs/thirdparty
      *